BLB Solicitors

 When do exchange and completion happen on the same day?

-The most common scenarios where simultaneous exchange and completion occur are where the property involved is already empty (vacant), or where the transaction is not part of a chain and the buyer and seller do not need to physically move home on completion day.
+• the transaction is not part of a chain, and the buyer and seller do not need to physically move home on completion day.

 Risks of simultaneous exchange and completion

-Your conveyancing solicitor will advise you that contracts should not be exchanged until they can be absolutely certain that completion can take place at no risk to you.
+Your conveyancing solicitor will advise you that contracts should not be exchanged until there is certainty that completion can take place without any risk to you.

-Other possibilities are that one party may decide to pull out on completion day, or the seller suddenly and unexpectedly demands more money for the property, effectively holding the buyer to ransom – very rare, but it does happen!
+• the seller suddenly and unexpectedly demands more money for the property.
+A seller holding a buyer to ransom is very rare, but it does happen!

 Request a Call Back